This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 First Aid Kit: A small first aid kit can also be carried in a backpack when outdoors, such as on hiking or bushwalking trips.
 Generally, a first aid kit is not often needed, except for band-aids or bandages.
 But it’s a good idea to have access to a first aid kit and (in Australian) information on bites and stings, especially if you’re exploring the outdoors.

 Water: Take plenty of water – especially if you plan on bushwalking or having a picnic somewhere.

 Food: Even if you think you have enough food, throw in small packets of food.
-For campers, dried food like ready-made pasta meal packets, which only requires hot water are ideal – if you have a stove or a portable one.
+For campers: dried food like ready-made pasta meal packets, which only require hot water are ideal – if you have a stove or a portable one.